sigmie/sigmie.com/docs/v0/index.md

 ## Index Update

-Even though an Index update function doesn’t exist in Elasticsearch, we created an `update` function that you can use the **update** your Index.
+Even though an Index update function doesn’t exist in Elasticsearch, we created an `update` function that you can use to **update** your Index.

 ```php
 use Sigmie\Index\UpdateIndex;